Suja0707/DBMS-MINI-PROJECT/README.md

 # Employee Management System
 This Database Management project is designed to streamline and enhance administrative efficiency in managing employee information.
-Features Include:
+Features Include:<br>
 -Insertion : Creating an account and logging in employee's account<br>
 -Retrieval of employee info<br>
 -Modification<br>